 The Company's registered holders of common stock may hold some or all of their shares electronically in book-entry form under the direct registration system for securities.
-These stockholders do not have stock certificates evidencing their ownership of the Company's common stock, but receive statements reflecting their ownership.
-Holders of shares in book-entry form, do not need to take any action to receive part everses stock split shares.
-A statement reflecting their automatically be sent to the address of record indicating the number of shares hold following the reverse stock split.
+These stockholders do not have stock certificates evidencing their ownership of the Company's common stock, but receive statements reflecting the tier ownership.
+Holders of shares in book-entry form, do not need to take any action to receive post-reverse stock split shares.
+A statement reflecting the transaction will automatically sent to the address of record indicating the number of shares held following the reverse stock split.